GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 *Tips 3：Try to avoid Samsung when buying hard drives, especially macOS Monterey will cause longer boot time due to TRIM (Almost all users have problems with the 970 EVO, and some users have problems with the 980 PRO), see [Q&A 12](#12-why-does-the-boot-time-take-longer-after-the-monterey-upgrade).
 It is recommended to choose a relatively stable hard drive such as Western Digital SN850 / SN750 and Intel 760P.*<br>

 ## Changelog
+#### November 12, 2023
+* Updated OpenCore to 0.9.6 official version
+* Updated AppleALC kext to latest official version
+* Added AMFIPass \ IOSkywalkFamily \ IO80211FamilyLegacy kexts, Disable `com.apple.iokit.IOSkywalkFamily` system built-in kext (only effective on Sonoma)
+* Modified NVRAM > Add > 7C436110-XXXX > csr-active-config to `7F0A0000`, added `ipc_control_port_options=0` boot-args in Config.plist

+*OC 0.9.6's Config.plist adds and adjusts some entries, recommended to reconfigure according to usage habits.
+Added content about macOS 14 Broadcom wireless network card, which can be quickly repaired and used, for details, please refer to [Q&A 14](#14-using-broadcom-wireless-card-on-macos-sonoma).
+Theoretically, it can support all versions of macOS 14.
+If there are no major subsequent updates to OpenCore and kexts, this version will be the final version.

 #### September 13, 2023
 * Updated OpenCore to 0.9.5 official version
 * Updated Lilu \ AppleALC \ WhateverGreen \ NVMeFix kexts to latest official version
 * Updated OpenRuntime \ OpenCanopy \ ResetNvramEntry \ ToggleSipEntry drivers
 * Updated OpenShell \ ControlMsrE2 tools

 *OC 0.9.5's Config.plist adds and adjusts some entries, recommended to reconfigure according to usage habits.
-Support macOS 14 beta, is recommended to follow the instructions in [Q&A 13](#13-how-to-use-macos-ventura-beta). **Important note**: macOS 14 does not supports the BCM94360 / BCM943602 series of driver-free wireless network cards.
-For the time being, please refer to [OpenCore-Legacy-Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/pull/1077) use.

 #### July 30, 2023
 * Updated OpenCore to 0.9.3 official version